How to Measure Investment Risk & Protect Against it

 Unsystematic or Firm Specific Risk

 Firm specific or unsystematic risk applies to an individual firm.
-When XYZ Company experiences an accounting scandal or misses earnings, the stock price falls.
+When Lehman Brothers experiences an accounting scandal or misses earnings, the stock price falls.
 This firm specific risk only impacts an individual company, not the entire market.
 This risk can be diversified away.

 Hold a broadly diversified portfolio and firm specific risk is eliminated.